Getting Started with Java

 }

-• imports namespace directives to avoid fully-qualified names.
+- ‹imports› namespace directives to avoid fully-qualified names.

-• statements program flow and behaviour.
+class per file.- ‹statements› program flow and behaviour.

-As you can see, most of the members are optional.
-The only requirement is main, and the fact that the ‹main-class› must be in a file called: ‹main-class.java.
-Because of the fact that the file name and class name must match, only one public class per .java file is allowed.
+file is allowed.
 Where you put the curly braces is a style, Java does not care — we just tend to use traditional styling in formal syntax and patterns.

-In single-class programs, or generally in the class that contains main, we have no ‹constructors›, and only staticfields› and staticmethods›; and sometimes, a <static initialiser›.
+‹methods›; and sometimes, a <static initialiser›.
 More advanced, is the ability to create nested classes.

 The order of the members is not important — arrange the members as you feel is easiest to read and understand; just be consistent.